 Have you ever tried homemade caramel sauce?
 Once you have tried the real thing, there is no turning back to store bought caramel sauce…especially when you find out how easy it is to make your own!
 Caramel sauce is such a delicious, sweet treat that you can pair with apples or apple pie in the fall or drizzle over ice cream, cupcakes or cakes for decadent desserts.
 It’s a delicious addition to your coffee too with a spoonful added for some extra flavor!

 The best part about this DIY carmel sauce is that you can use everyday ingredients that you would most likely have right at home (sugar, butter & whipping cream or milk), which makes it such a simple but delicious addition to any dessert.
 All it takes is a little bit of patience to make this turn out delicious.
 I love the versatility of the many ways you can use this DIY carmel sauce in your cooking.

 - 1 cup sugar

 - 1 cup water

 - 1/2 cup heavy whipping cream (you can use milk or even skim milk instead of whipping cream for your homemade caramel sauce – it won’t be as decadent, but it will help your waist line :) )

 Using a heavy sauce pan, add 1 cup water and 1 cup sugar.

-Place on medium high heat and stir constantly (using a wooden spoon) until all the water dissolves and it begins to boil.
+Place on medium high heat and stir constantly (using a wooden spoon) until all the sugar dissolves and it begins to boil.
 After it begins to boil, do not stir.

-Once the sugar has reached a dark amber color, remove from heat.
+Once the mixture has reached a dark amber color, remove from heat.

 That’s it!
 Your caramel sauce is all ready to go!
 You can pour the caramel mixture into glass jars and store in the refrigerator.
 You can store in the fridge for up to 2 weeks at a time.